symptom-guides

 Menstrual migraines are triggered by estrogen withdrawal before your period.
 Tracking migraine timing against your cycle is the first step toward prevention.

 Why Migraines Follow Your Cycle Not all headaches during your period are menstrual migraines.
-The distinction matters because true menstrual migraines have a specific hormonal trigger and respond to specific prevention strategies that general headache management does not address.
+The difference matters because true menstrual migraines have a specific hormonal trigger.
+They also respond to specific prevention strategies that general headache management does not address.
 The trigger is estrogen withdrawal.
-After ovulation, estrogen rises during the luteal phase, then drops sharply in the final days before menstruation.
-In people susceptible to menstrual migraines, this rapid decline destabilizes serotonergic and other neurotransmitter systems that regulate pain processing.
-The result is a migraine that hits in a predictable window: roughly two days before through three days after the start of bleeding.
+After ovulation, estrogen rises during the luteal phase.
+Then it drops sharply in the final days before your period.
+In people who are susceptible, this rapid decline disrupts brain chemicals that regulate pain.
+The result is a migraine that hits in a predictable window: roughly two days before through three days after bleeding starts.
 This is not a stress headache that happens to coincide with your period.
 It is a neurological event driven by a specific hormonal shift.
-The treatment implications are different, and the only way to confirm the pattern is to track it.
+The treatment options are different.
+The only way to confirm the pattern is to track it.
 This content is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-The Hormonal Mechanism The menstrual migraine cycle follows estrogen's arc: Mid cycle: Estrogen peaks around ovula
+The Hormonal Mechanism The menstrual migraine cycle follows estrogen's arc: Mid cycle: Estrogen peaks around ovulation.
+Some people get migraines here too (ovulatory migraines), trigg